a-r-t/SER-225-Game-RPG/docs/GameEngine/game-engine.md

 create their desired game, such as [Unity](https://unity.com/) or [Unreal Engine](https://www.unrealengine.com/en-US/).
 Many larger game companies have written their own game engines, which is then used to create many different games, such as the famous [Source](https://en.wikipedia.org/wiki/Source_(game_engine)) game engine created by [Valve](https://www.valvesoftware.com/en/).

-For this game, the engine was created from scratch using components from the Java Swing library (really just the JPanel) and everything else was done using vanilla Java.
-While the engine itself is not "specific" to the platformer game genre, several other components were included that fit nicely with platformer game logic.
+For this game, the engine is created from scratch using components from the Java Swing library (really just the JPanel) and everything else was done using vanilla Java.
+While the engine itself is not "specific" to the platformer game genre, several other components were included that fit nicely with RPG game logic.

 ## Overview of this game engine